Victor Martin (sociologist): Espionage operation

 Martin's proposal was accepted, but his mission was not what he had expected.
 At the request of the officials of the Comité de Défense des Juifs, he went to observe directly where the trains went that carried Belgium's deported Jews.
 He invented a project researching the psychology of different social classes as cover.
 He obtained meetings with sociologist Leopold von Wiese at Cologne, and with another colleague at the University of Breslau (now Wrocław in Poland).
 The project was accepted by the Nazis and he obtained permits to travel between Frankfurt, Berlin and Breslau during the period of 4–20 February 1943.

 After his meeting in Breslau, he risked diverging from his route.
 He travelled to Sosnowiec, where he hoped to talk to Belgian Jews who had been hospitalized in the ghetto.
 Although the city's ghetto was open, it was strictly forbidden for Jews to leave.
 He succeeded in entering the ghetto.

 Martin does not find any of the people he is supposed to meet.
 They had either been arrested or escaped the ghetto.
 Every person he talks to is convinced that the deported Jews had been liquidated.
 He learns that many Jews had been transported to Auschwitz.

 At Katowice, not far from Auschwitz, Martin met workers from the Service du Travail Obligatoire in a bistro, who described to him the mass extermination of Jews and the incineration of their bodies.
 He met with them on several occasions.
 Betrayed to the Gestapo, he was arrested and imprisoned on 1 April 1943 at the Radwitz camp, where he served as an interpreter.
 He escaped on 15 May 1943.

 After secretly returning to Belgium, he wrote a report (archived by the Yad Vashem Holocaust memorial) to his resistance comrades in the Front de l'Indépendance.
 They passed the results to London.
 News of his discoveries also circulated in Belgium, causing Jews to hide their children with the underground and to take flight.
 Martin went underground in the Charleroi area.
 He was arrested by the Gestapo, and transferred to Herzogenbusch concentration camp in the Netherlands.
 He escaped again, and was sheltered by resistance comrades.

-After the war, Martin worked overseas for the International Labour Organization.
+After the war, Martin worked for the Belgian employment administration and later overseas for the International Labour Organization.
 He married and had a family, and retired to Haute-Savoie towards the end of the 1970s.
-He died in anonymity in 1989.
-A street was renamed in his honour in Blaton in 1999.
+He died in anonymity in 1989 in Féternes, near Thonon-les-Bains (Haute-Savoie, France).